Cyb3r-Jak3/cloudflare-utils/documentation/docs/dns-cleaner.md

 # DNS Cleaner

 The purpose of DNS cleaner is to offer a quick way to bulk remove DNS records that you don't want.
+If you are looking to remove all DNS records then check out the [dns-purge feature](./dns-purge.md)

 **Required API Permissions**: _DNS:Edit_

 It operates in two steps, one to download the records and another to make any requested changes.

+## Running

 #### Default Behavior